alexpreynolds/cull-exemplars/README.md

   0.3819   0.9664   2.2576   4.5391   5.3447 102.5106
 ```

 The filtered subsets should meet or beat these values.

-Via the `priority_queue_summary` target:
+Here is the score profile of `priority_queue` output, via the `priority_queue_summary` target:

 ```
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
   1.962   3.566   6.455  10.689  13.111 102.511
 ```

-And via the `wis_summary` target:
+And likewise for the output from the `wis` method, via the `wis_summary` target:

 ```
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.